 members for their support and wishes everyone good luck in the future.

-- Bill Wheeler & Elaine Crossley likewise resigned for medical reasons.
+- Elaine Crossley likewise resigned for medical reasons.
 Following two Hospital visits and a series of scans, Elaine was diagnosed with Neuro-Endocrine Cancer.
 Elaine made the difficult decision to resign from BCLyme as a director.
 Bill will stay on as a Director, Webmaster and to assist with the transition.

 Azlocillan -Potential treatment for Lyme disease kills bacteria that may cause lingering symptoms, study finds